leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Why is my next appointment at CEC?

 ## intent: glsc-condition-miscellaneous
-- How are the results of GLSC conveyed to patients?
+- What is GLSC?
+- What is glaucoma suspect clinic?
+- What does GLSC stand for?
-- How will I know my results in the GLSC clinic?
+- How often will I be seen at GLSC?
-- I was given a GLSC appointment and no one informed me about my test results.
-- When will I know my results from the GLSC clinic?
-- I am told I am in GLSC, should I expect a call for my results?
-- How long will it take for me to receive my results from the GLSC clinic?
+- How long is a GLSC visit?
+- Is GLSC run by doctors?
+- What is done in GLSC?
-- How will I receive my results from GLSC?
+- Who will I see in GLSC?
-- I am in GLSC and I do not know what my result is.
+- What tests are done in GLSC?
-- How do I find out my results from the GLSC clinic?
+- What is the difference between GLSC and a normal eye clinic?
-- Will the nurses or doctors call me regarding my GLSC status?
-- Will my GLSC visit results be mailed to me?

 ## intent: glsc-condition-miscellaneous_52
 - What is the criteria for GLSC?